 - the persons, organizations, and agencies to which we may release the information without your permission.

-The RRB's authority for requesting this information is Section 7(b) of the Railroad Retirement Act (RRA) of 1974.
+The RRB's authority for requesting this information is Section 7(b) of the Railroad Retirement Act of 1974.
 Providing us with this information is voluntary on your part.
-However, if you fail to provide us with the requested information, we may be unable to pay you any benefits.
-The RRB needs this information to determine whether or not you are eligible to receive such benefits, and, if so, the amount your are entitled to receive.
+However, if you fail to provide us with the requested information we may be unable to pay you any benefits.
+The RRB needs this information to determine whether you are eligible to receive such benefits and, if so, the amount you are entitled to receive.
 If your annuity application is approved and we begin to pay you benefits, information that we may request from you in the future will be used to determine whether you are entitled to continue to receive such benefits.

 Although the information we request is almost never used for any purpose other than the payment of benefits under the Railroad Retirement Act, the RRB does have the authority to release information to the indicated individuals, organizations, and/or agencies listed below without your approval:

-- An attorney, the Office of the President, a Congressional office, a labor union or the Department of State's embassy or consular office if they allege to be representing you at your request.
+- An attorney, the Office of the President, a Congressional office, a labor union or the Department of State's embassy or consular offices if they allege to be representing you at your request.

-- People or organizations who are working for the RRB, such information may include medical records.
+- To people or organizations who are working for the RRB; such information may include medical records.

 - The U.S. Treasury Department or U.S. Postal Service to issue payments and to investigate lost, forged, or stolen checks.

-- The Social Security Administration, Centers for Medicare & Medicaid Services, Pension Benefit Guaranty Corporation, Office of Personnel Management, Department of Veterans Affairs, or Federal, State, or local welfare or public aid agencies to determine if you can receive benefits for these organizations and if any previous benefits were paid incorrectly.
+- The Social Security Administration, Health Care Financing Administration, Pension Benefit Guarantee Corporation, Office of Personnel Management, Department of Veterans Affairs, or Federal, state, or local welfare or public aid agencies to determine if you can receive benefits from these organizations and if any previous benefits were paid incorrectly.